Rabat, Morocco Project Center (HUA)

 All students take an intensive course on the Arabic language.
-Students are housed in apartments in and around the historic Medina.
+Students are housed in apartments in Rabat.
 Accommodation type and location are subject to change without notice and will be confirmed the term prior to departure.

 Moroccan cuisine is influenced by Morocco's interactions and exchanges with other cultures and nations over the centuries.
 Moroccan cuisine is typically a mix of Mediterranean, Arabic, Andalusian and Berber cuisine.
 Morocco produces a large range of Mediterranean fruits and vegetables and even some tropical ones.
 Common meats include beef, goat, mutton, lamb, camel, chicken and seafood.
 Characteristic flavorings include lemon pickle, cold-pressed, unrefined olive oil and dried fruits.
 Spices and herbs are used extensively in Moroccan food, such as cinnamon, mint, cumin, turmeric, paprika, coriander, saffron and nutmeg.
 Common dishes include couscous, tagine, and mint tea.
 Make sure to take any dietary restrictions or allergies (nuts in particular) into account as you consider this site and inform your advisor and IGSD of any health concerns well in advance of your participation in this program.